mzattera/predictive-powers/docs/index.md

 alternatively, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service, through same interface, using OpenJourney hosted on Hugging Face.

-Currently, following services are provided by `AiEndpoint`:
+Currently, following services are provided by `AiEndpoint`s:

-  * `ModelService`: provides methods to access model metadata (e.g. list models, get model context size, etc.).
+  * `ModelService`: provides methods to access model metadata (e.g. list models, get model context size, tokenizers, etc.).

-  * `CompletionService`: text completion (including insertions): basically, it executes given text prompt.
+  * `CompletionService`: text completion: basically, it executes given text prompt.

   * `ChatService`: handles conversations with an agent, taking care of agent personality and conversation history.